Services for people needing other support

 - commencing twice-yearly open stakeholder forums in January and July each year.
 These provide stakeholders with information about ongoing developments and plans for Centrepay and offer an additional avenue for feedback and queries about Centrepay policy and service delivery

 As part of the transition to the new Centrepay Policy and Terms, a 12-month grandfathering period was provided for businesses and customers using Centrepay for funeral insurance or unregulated consumer leases for household goods.
 On 24 May 2016, the Aboriginal Community Benefit Fund Pty Ltd and related companies applied to the Federal Court of Australia to challenge the department’s decision to exclude funeral insurance from Centrepay.
 On 30 June 2016 the Federal Court of Australia quashed the department’s decision of 1 July 2015 to exclude funeral insurance from Centrepay.
 The department filed an appeal on 14 July 2016 to the Full Federal Court of Australia.

 Rent Deduction Scheme

-Through the Rent Deduction Scheme, eligible customers can have their public housing payments sent directly to their state or territory housing authority.
-The scheme is an easy, free way for customers to meet their government housing obligations.
+Through the Rent Deduction Scheme, customers can have their public housing payments deducted from their income support and sent directly to their state or territory housing authority.
+The scheme is an easy, free way for customers to pay their government housing obligations.

-The department delivers Income Management which operates at a number of locations across Australia.
-Income Management helps people receiving income support to manage their money to meet essential household needs and expenses for themselves and their families.
+Income Management helps people in specified locations receiving income support to manage their money to meet essential household needs and expenses for themselves and their families.